hearthforpc-oss/Hearth/README.md

 - A Windows PC
 - A Google account (free at google.com)
 - The people you play with also need a Google account
+- Google Drive for Desktop installed and set to **Mirror Files** mode

 That's it.
 No coding.
 No servers.
 No technical knowledge required.